stevebrown0804/jpn_lang_dbm_desktop_app_standalone/README.md

 3. Lets the user define and attach tags to an input+source pair. *3
 4. Once you have at least one tagged input in the DB, the app will produce an aggregate word count; from there, you can use the "Search and Export" UI to refine that aggregate word count by tags, then export that refined aggregate word count to TSV file.

-*1 Note: You might not want to duplicate the data you store in tags; or, then agian, you might want to go totally overboard with the source data.
+*1 Note: You might not want to duplicate the data you store in tags; or, then again, you might want to go totally overboard with the source data.
 Your call.
 *2 Usage note: If you don't care about source data, you'll still need to attach a blank source data block to your input; don't worry, it's easier than it sounds.
 (Just make sure the appropriate input is selected then click the "Attach source data" button with the "Blank" template selected.)
 *3 And detach them!
 I tried to make the app "at least MOSTLY usable" befre making the repo public, after all.
 *4 There's also template support for the keys of those key/value pairs!
 And I'm thinking I might do some sort of "default value" (that is, the value of the key/value pair) that can be assigned to a template, but we'll see.

 ---